Continuous Positional Payoffs: Subexponential-time Algorithm

 Observe that in our case this local-global property is \emph{recursive}; i.e., it holds for any restriction to a \emph{subcube} of our hypercube.
 Indeed, subcubes correspond to subgraphs of our initial game graph, and for any subgraph we still have Proposition \ref{local_imp}.
 Bj{\"o}rklund and Vorobyov~\cite{bjorklund2005combinatorial} noticed that a similar phenomenon occurs for all classical positionally determined payoffs.
 In turn, they showed that any optimization problem on a hypercube with this recursive local-global property admits a randomized algorithm which is subexponential in the dimension of a hypercube.
 In our case, this yields a randomized algorithm for the strategy synthesis problem which is subexponential in the number of nodes of a game graph.

 Still, this only applies to continuous payoffs that are shift-deterministic (as we have Proposition \ref{local_imp} only for shift-deterministic payoffs).
 One more issue is that we did not specify how our payoffs are represented.
 We overcome these difficulties in the following result.
+Its proof is given in Section \ref{sec:subexp}.